grommunio/grommunio-documentation/admin/introduction.rst

 In case an environment or similar installation exists, these components can be integrated on an interface level.
 Note that grommunio can not support installations not packaged by grommunio.
-However, if existing enterprise installations are available (such as Mattermost E20), the integration of these systems is possible with the correct configuration in place. grommunio subscriptions deliver support for integrations with these enterprise variants or even - based on the interfaces available - alternative solutions.
+However, if existing enterprise installations are available, the integration of these systems is possible with the correct configuration in place. grommunio subscriptions deliver support for integrations with these enterprise variants or even - based on the interfaces available - alternative solutions.